Low-Cost Privacy-Preserving Decentralized Learning: Pairwise Network Differential Privacy

-We are interested in analyzing how \sys guarantees \ac{PNDP} for an input dataset $\mathcal{D}$ (a given initial data distribution between the nodes).
+We analyze how \sys{} guarantees \ac{PNDP} for an input dataset $\mathcal{D}$ (a given initial data distribution between the nodes).
 To this purpose, we require two additional assumptions, in addition to those highlighted in~\cref{subsec:assumptions convergence proof}.
-First, we need the distance between the models trained on two adjacent datasets to bounded, which aligns with Assumption 1 in~\cite{cyffersMuffliatoPeertoPeerPrivacy2022}.
+First, we need the distance between the models trained on two adjacent datasets to be bounded, which aligns with Assumption 1 in~\cite{cyffersMuffliatoPeertoPeerPrivacy2022}.

 \begin{assumption} There exists some constant $\adjacentdatasetgradientbound>0$ such that for any adjacent datasets $\mathcal{D}\sim_a\mathcal{D}'$, we have